FDUDataNET/Comment-Robert/README.md

 ## Overview

 The **CommentR Interaction Dataset** is a large-scale collection of human-LLM interactions from Weibo, focusing on posts where users actively mention the LLM agent account `@CommentR`.
-The dataset enables research into user engagement patterns, demographic traits, and language behaviors in real-world public interactions with a social media AI agent.
+This sample dataset contains 1,000 posts, along with the corresponding users and all related comments, enabling research into user engagement patterns, demographic traits, and language behaviors in public interactions with a social media AI agent.

 ## Data Collection